foy4748/broken-phone/README.md

 ## Issue 1
 Fixed the home page Show all button by saving the search
 query in localstorage

+## Issue 2
+Hide the Show All button if no phone found after searching

 ---
 # phone-hunter